4 Tips to Improve Company Health Culture

 Support Employees by Allowing Peer Groups to Connect and Blossom

 “Peer support is an important element in chronic condition management.
 Peer support is a system of giving and receiving help founded on key principles of respect, shared responsibility, and mutual agreement of what is helpful.
-It is about understanding another’s situation empathically through the shared experience of emotional and psychological pain.
-When people find affiliation with others they feel are “like” them, they feel a connection.
-This connection, or affiliation, is a deep, holistic understanding based on mutual experience where people are able to “be” with each other without the constraints of traditional (expert/patient) relationships.”
-Mead S, Hilton D, Curtis L. Peer support: a theoretical perspective.
+It is about understanding another's situation empathically through the shared experience of emotional and psychological pain.
+When people find affiliation with others they feel are "like" them, they feel a connection.
+This connection, or affiliation, is a deep, holistic understanding based on mutual experience where people are able to "be" with each other without the constraints of traditional (expert/patient) relationships.”
+Mead S, Hilton D, Curtis L.

 Peer support is the very foundation of a culture of health for chronic patients.

 Even if your organization is not large enough to sustain thriving patient peer groups, there may still be conditions prevalent enough to host peer groups (diabetes, stress and obesity for example).
-Ask your medical carrier if they offer peer support programs, and if not there is also an online community that you can share with your employees with 250,000 people with more than 2,000 conditions called Patients Like Me.
+Ask your medical carrier if they offer peer support programs, and if not there is also an online community that you can share with your employees with 250,000 people with more than 2,000 conditions called

 Inspired by a brother and friend’s experiences fighting ALS, the co-founders and their team at Patients Like Me conceptualized and built a health data-sharing platform allowing patients to manage their conditions, change the way industry conducts research and improve patient care.